tej-o-droid/My-GitHub-profile-README/README.md

 # Hey there 👋, I’m TEJ

-**AI enthusiast turned builder**, currently decoding the bond market one RL episode at a time.
+**AI enthusiast turned builder**, recently decoded the bond market one RL episode at a time.
 Graduate in **Artificial Intelligence & Data Science** | Incoming MS @ **RIT, USA**
 Passionate about making machines think — and markets move.

 ---

-### 🚀 What I’m Working On
+### 🚀 What I have Worked On

 - **Bond Market Portfolio Optimization**
   Deep RL agent trained using DQN in a custom Gym environment with real NSE bond data.